kou1-n/plstss240/README.md

 [`docs/FORTRAN_FILES.md`](docs/FORTRAN_FILES.md).
 It lists the main subroutines and typical variables used throughout the program.

+All `.f` files use fixed-form Fortran.
+Executable code should stay within the first 72 columns for portability, although comments may extend beyond that limit.
+Use continuation lines whenever your logic exceeds the allowed width.

 ## Tensor representation

 The program performs all constitutive calculations using `3×3` matrix forms for